Omoyi/Delani-project/README.md

-#IP3
-Delani Studio
+#IP3/Project name

 Delani-project

 ##Description of the project

+This is a design and software development studio's portfolio.
+It describes and helps the users by doing a project for them

 ##Author information

-##Setup instructions
+Uwimana Rachel

+##BDD

+**Input**
+In the provided form fill in your name and email respectively e.g: ***Rachel***, ***myemail@gmail.com*** there is also a feedback part where you can leave a message.

+**output**
+You will receive a message in a pop up view.
+It will be thanking you and will contain your name.

 ##Technologies used
-Html, css, Bootstrap, jquery and javascript.
+*Html
+*css
+*Bootstrap
+*jquery
+*javascript

-Setup/installation requirements
+##Setup/installation requirements

+*Ubuntu setup(operating system).
+*Google chrome.
--Ubuntu setup(operating system). -Google chrome. -and Visual Studio code, Atom, ..
+*and Visual Studio code, Atom, ..

 ##Contact information
 Email: urakhel7@gmail.com